EChrist01/multiple-choice-quiz/README.md

 THEN the game is over
 WHEN the game is over
 THEN I can save my initials and score

-## Installation Instructions.
-This application uses HTML, CSS, and Javascript.

-## Usage Information.
-Page link will open the website,

 ## Demo.